Great ideas and inspiration for a Far and Wild safari

 Duration: 11 days

-This trip is a firm-favourite of all our Africa experts who have lived and worked as safari rangers in Africa, so you know it is bound to be an amazing experience.
+This trip is a firm favourite of all our African experts who have lived and worked as safari rangers in Africa, so you know it is bound to be an amazing experience.

 Explore the Central Kalahari, famous for its huge, black-maned lions, cheetah, beautiful oryx, springbok and honey badgers.
 Then travel towards Meno A Kwena and Moremi which famously Prince Harry and Megan spent their honeymoon.
 Meno A Kwena commands incredible views over the Boteti River where huge herds, sometimes numbering hundreds of elephants come down to drink in the late afternoon.
 What a sight that must behold….